 3. Book independently to save money.

 If you’re taking a mega-ship cruise in Alaska, shore excursion expenses can really add up.
 There are pros and cons for booking through the ship or on your own – and yes, the ship will wait for you if you buy your excursion through the cruise line.
 But booking your own tours independently can easily save you hundreds of dollars on some types of tours.
 Visit each port’s official tourism website for information on independent tour operators, available public transportation, car rental companies, attractions and more.
 It will give you an idea of what’s available in each port and will help you stay within budget.

-4. If there are two or more of you traveling together, consider purchasing the Alaska Tour Saver.
+4. If two or more of you travel together, consider purchasing the Alaska Tour Saver.

 This little book offers more than 130 2-for-1 deals on many of Alaska’s top tours, hotels, car rentals and attractions and can save you hundreds or even thousands of dollars – but it’s important to book early.
 Many tour operators only allow a limited number of Tour Saver coupons to be used per day.
 For more information, go to www.toursaver.com.
 If your cruise leaves from Seattle, there’s a Tour Saver book available for that location as well.

 5. Check out the Roll Call boards on Cruise Critic and sign up for your ship’s sailing.